-30.But as for me, this mystery was not revealed to me because I have more wisdom than all the living, but in order that the interpretation may be made known to the King, and so, you might know the thoughts of your heart.
+30.But as for me, this mystery was not revealed to me because I have more wisdom than all the living, but so that the interpretation may be made known to the King, and so, you might know the thoughts of your heart.

 31.You, O King, were watching, and behold, a great image!
-This great image, with its extraordinary brightness, stood before you, and its appearance was terrifying.
+This great image stood before you in its extraordinary brightness, and its appearance was terrifying.

 32.The head of this image was of fine gold; its chest and its two arms were of silver; its middle and its thighs were of bronze;

 33.its legs were of iron; its feet were part iron and part clay.

 34.You watched until a stone was cut out, without hands, which struck the image on its feet which were of iron and clay, and it broke them to pieces.

 35.Then the iron, the clay, the bronze, the silver, and the gold were altogether crushed and became like the chaff of the summer threshing floors, and the wind carried them away so that no place was found for them.
 And the stone which struck the image became a great mountain, and filled the whole earth.

 36.This is the dream.
 And now, we will declare its interpretation before the King.